jgh0087/jameshiers.github.io/README.md

 # **James Hiers Portfolio**
 ## Technical Writing Work

-<p> This repository contains an assortment of professional work demonstrating my skills and abilities.
-Below is a breakdown of the work contained. </p>
+This repository contains an assortment of professional work demonstrating my skills and abilities.
+Below is a breakdown of the work contained.

-<p> And let's see what happens *here*. </p>
+And let's see what happens *here*.

 | Title         | Type of Work          | Filename  |